ncmoliver/CryptoClustering/README.md

 **Original Data:** The raw cryptocurrency data was cleaned and preprocessed.
 This includes handling missing values and standardizing the features (columns) to ensure a fair comparison.
 **PCA Transformed Data** The data was transformed using PCA to reduce dimensionality.
 The first three principal components (PCA1, PCA2, PCA3) were used for further analysis.
 PCA helped capture the most significant patterns in the data with minimal loss of information.
 ### 2. Elbow Curve Analysis
-**Original Data** The elbow curve found the optimal number for k to be 6, which indicates that the orignal data groups best into 6 clusters.
+**Original Data** The elbow curve found the optimal number for k to be 4, which indicates that the orignal data groups best into 6 clusters.
-**PCA Transformed Data** The elbow curve found the optimal number of k to be 8.
+**PCA Transformed Data** The elbow curve also found the optimal number of k to be 4.
 ### 3. KMeans Clustering
 **Original Data** KMeans was applied to the original data with k=6.
 The resulting clusters grouped the cryptocurrencies based on similar patters across the original features (columns).
 **PCA Data** KMeans was also applied to the PCA-transformed data with k=8.
 This provided a different perspective clustering data based on the most significant principal components from the original data.